Lauren Woods: Looking Down On My Soul

 This piece, created by Woods in 2015, is a silent single-channel video sculpture.
 It depicts a man dancing on loop juxtaposed against the backdrop of the 1963 Birmingham riots.
 The two foot tall video shows police officers spraying fire hoses in the background.
 This piece was acquired by the Nasher Sculpture Center in Dallas, Texas.
 The title of Woods' piece comes from a song by Flying Lotus featuring rapper Kendrick Lamar.

-The Nasher Sculpture Center Microgrant 2016

-Woods was awarded $2000 to help fund her Texas bluebonnet project.
-This photo-based series will look closely at the correlation between Black bodies to both the natural landscape and built environment.
-She will be honoring Mothers Against Police Brutality and the lives that have been taken.